 Zhuravichi has greatly improved in the last few years, but institutional care is never an ideal option for any child particularly in a place as isolated as Zhuravichi.

 It is impossible to say how many of the children at Zhuravichi have been disabled due to Chernobyl.
 There have certainly been many more children born with disabilities since the accident in 1986.
 And there are some conditions, such as the children who fail to grow and still look like toddlers in their teens, which ought to be investigated for a connection with radiation damage.

 Since 2006 we have been sponsoring a teacher to work with some of the most learning disabled young people, who have never had any education.
 We have also funded extra carers to help with the children who spend most of their time in cots.

-Last year we brought the Director of Zhuravichi on an educational visit to the UK, which involved time visiting special schools to learn about our education for children with disabilities here.
+In 2010 we brought the Director of Zhuravichi on an educational visit to the UK, which involved time visiting special schools to learn about our education for children with disabilities here.

 Click here for more pictures from Zhuravichi Children’s Home